nanikjava/articles/content/post/minikubeparameters.md

       --wait-timeout=6m0s: max time to wait per Kubernetes core services to be healthy.
 {{< /highlight  >}}

-The *start* option source code detecting the different options pass resides inside **cmd/minikube/cmd/start.go**
+The *start* option source code detecting the different options pass resides inside **cmd/minikube/cmd/start.go**.
+Following tables outline some of the commands that require bit more explanation of it's usage

 {{< bootstrap-table "table table-responsive table-dark table-danger" >}}
 |      |